Suggested links

 What Is Targeted Therapy?

-Targeted therapy is a specialized type of cancer treatment that focuses on specific molecules or proteins that are involved in the growth and survival of cancer cells.
-Unlike chemotherapy, which affects both cancer cells and healthy cells, targeted therapies aim to attack only the cancer cells while minimizing harm to normal cells.
+Targeted therapy focuses on specific molecules or proteins that are involved in the growth and survival of cancer cells.
+Unlike chemotherapy, which damages both cancer cells and healthy cells, targeted therapies aim only attack cancer cells while minimizing harm to normal cells.

 These therapies have shown promise in managing mesothelioma and have been a focus of ongoing research and clinical trials.